 - How to get to the Red and Rose Valleys

 Hiking the Rose Valley and Red Valley in Cappadocia, our experience

 We reached the Red and Rose Valley from Goreme and the first thing we found at the entrance was a green expanse with the typical colourful rock formations.
 A perfect introduction to what we were about to experience.

-We went through dark tunnels, rickety ladders, slippery slopes, narrow passageways and muddy alleys but, despite the difficulty, we had a great time going up and down the picturesque tuff chimneys that make Cappadocia one of the most fascinating and mysterious regions in Turkey.
+We went through dark tunnels, rickety ladders, slippery slopes, narrow passageways and muddy alleys.
+But, despite the difficulty, we had a great time going up and down the picturesque tuff chimneys that make Cappadocia one of the most fascinating and mysterious regions in Turkey.

 While visiting the former Greek region of Cappadocia in Turkey, we wondered about another region, the island of Cyprus, that is currently divided between Turkey and Europe.
 A stormy past and the common Greek/Turkish feature would make it for a fascinating travel destination.

 After visiting the Red Valley and the Rose Valley, we headed to Ürgüp, a small town where we wanted to visit the ruins of Saint Theodora (Tagar) and Pancarlik Churches from where we could see the famous “mushrooms”.
-As expected after a day of climbing and getting lost, it wasn’t easy to find those stone mushrooms, even though they were definitely not small, but in the end, after more climbing, more crumbling churches and more frescoes, we managed to get to the top and take photos of yet another gorgeous view.